sonyagreen/continuous_deployment_talk/README.md

 It takes effort on our part to write up great bug reports, but less time overall when we help the developers find what's important and they fix things fast.
 That means happier users, and overall less work for us because it stems the flow of incoming reports of said bug.

 Your support team can do this.
 They don't need access to the code, and they certainly don't need to have a technical background.
 They're looking at user-reported problems all day.
 If they have a sense of pattern recognition, they'll pick up on it.
-Writing up bug reports well means they'll get to understand "what's a bug, what's a feature", and they'll write up stellar issues!
+Writing up bug reports well means they'll get to understand the difference between a true bug (when what you meant the code to do and what users are experiencing are two different things), and when a user wants something different than what you made.
+In either case, support needs to know the difference.

 So, like I said, GitHub developers and support collaborate.
 We communicate together in the Issues, and in our support system.
-Yes, everyone at GitHub has access to our support system.
+Everyone at GitHub has access to our support system.
 Transparency means we all can know what's going on.

 Back to that continuous deployment, I'm going to give you a sense of a "normal" support load for a new feature.
 Say it's a big feature*.
 * figure out legit bugs, get on those
 * people can really hate when things change.
 When you update to something new, inevitably someone will say "I LOVED the old way, you need to go back to the old way".
 * long tail of complicated bugs, workflows that were affected, people on vacation/casual users

-Here's another secret: we really, really try to have low ego about this.
-To illustrate this, I'm going to tell you a little story.
+Here's another secret: we really, really try to have low ego about bugs.
+In fact, GitHub hires for low ego.
+People need to be able to talk pragmatically about what's going on.
+It can be really hard to scrutinize hard work you've done -- like calling your baby ugly.
+To illustrate this point, I'm going to tell you a little story.

-This is a story is an example of continuous deployment at GitHub, and something we figured out to do when we have a feature that surprised us with the amount of responses.
-Sometimes, you ship something that you think is going to be easy to support,  you get surprised by the depth and breadth of your users' opinions.
+This story is an example of continuous deployment at GitHub, and something we figured out to do when we have a feature that surprised us with the amount of support responses.
+Sometimes, you ship something that you think is going to be easy to support,  you get surprised by the depth and breadth of bugs and functionality.

-So, a few months ago, we rolled out a UI update to GitHub Issues.*
+So, a few months ago, we rolled out a UI update to GitHub Issues.* This was mostly driven by the design team, but I want to mention that most of our designers are developers, so through this story, I'm talking about this team.

 Within hours of the deployment, support was getting a steady stream of feedback from users.
 The design team had worked HARD on this.
-They were proud of the design aesthetic.
+They were proud of the design aesthetic, as well as the functionality changes that were part of the update.

-In all this feedback, there were the usual reports of straight-up bugs, a LOT of general I-liked-it-the-way-it-was comments ... again, this is pretty standard ... but mixed in were also concerns about the lack of readability.
+Sorting through the feedback, there were the usual reports of straight-up bugs, a LOT of general I-liked-it-the-way-it-was comments ... again, this is pretty standard ... but mixed in were also concerns about the lack of readability.
 This wasn't a bug -- the site was displaying as intended, but the things the users were saying was cause for thought.

-Looking at the queue of support requests with varying concerns, and we needed a way to look at
+Looking at the queue of support requests with varying concerns, we needed a way to look at:
 * a bunch of data
 * from humans (our humans, our users)
 * that was emotional